-Exploring Warsaw's Nowe Miasto, with my 6 top, sometimes quirky sights.
+Exploring Warsaw’s Nowe Miasto, with my top 6, sometimes quirky sights.

-My previous post focused on Stare Miasto, the Old Town in Warsaw.
-This post focuses on Nowe Miasto, Warsaw's New Town.
+My previous post focused on Warsaw Old Town (Stare Miasto).
+This post focuses on Nowe Miasto, Warsaw’s New Town.
 The Old Town dates from the 13th century.
-The New Town dates from the 14th century.
-It was an independent City with its own council and town hall.
+The New Town is still pretty old and dates from the 14th century, when it was an independent City with its own council and town hall.

 It lies immediately to the north of the Old Town.
-I spent one day exploring both areas, for convenience.
+I spent one day in the Old Town and one day in the New Town.
+No need to hurry.

 The Warsaw Barbican marks the boundary between the Stare Miasto and the Nowe Miasto: